zamk112/random-scripts-repo/PowerShell/IPv4CIDRSubnetting/README.md

 |Powers of 2^x |2^31      |2^30      |2^29     |2^28     |2^27     |2^26    |2^25    |2^24    |2^23   |2^22   |2^21   |2^20   |2^19  |2^18  |2^17  |2^16 |2^15 |2^14 |2^13|2^12|2^11|2^10|2^9 |2^8|2^7|2^6|2^5|2^4|2^3|2^2|2^1|2^0|
 |Total         |2147483648|1073741824|536870912|268435456|134217728|67108864|33554432|16777216|8388608|4194304|2097152|1048576|524288|262144|131072|65536|32768|16384|8192|4096|2048|1024|512 |256|128|64 |32 |16 |8  |4  |2  |1  |

 Now this does not look nice to work with by hand.
-But I can assure you many (if not all) scripting and program languages does this matter.
+But I can assure you many (if not all) scripting and program languages can do it in this matter.
 But if I go on any further, let's add the last row (*Total*) and see what we get:

 $4294967295 = 2147483648 + 1073741824 + 536870912 + 268435456 + 134217728 + 67108864 + 33554432 + 16777216 + 8388608 + 4194304 + 2097152 + 1048576 + 524288 + 262144 + 131072 + 65536 + 32768 + 16384 + 8192 + 4096 + 2048 + 1024 + 512 + 256 + 128 + 64 + 32 + 16 + 8 + 4 + 2 + 1$